Rambhatla Lakshminarayana Sastry: Author, Translator, Commentator

 Sastry translated some ancient Sanskrit works and Satakams such as Nindya Nirhanam, Vikramorvasiyam, Sri Ramatatwa Rasayanam, Soundarya Lahari, Vedantha Panchadasi Saaram, Kasi Satakam and Ramachandra Satakam in chaste prose and poetry in Telugu language.
 He has translated the Panchadasa Mantra (Tantric version of Gayatri Mantra) entitled Varivasya Rahasyamu along the Karra Srinivasa Rao.
 Even while he was a student at the Sanskrit College, Sastry accomplished the hard task of translating ancient Sanskrit grandhas, written commentary on many ancient literary works and satakams such as Nindya Nirhanam, Vikramorvaseyam, Sri Ramatatwa Rasayanam, Soundaryalahari, Vedantha Panchadasi Saaram, Kasi and Ramachandra Satakams to classically chaste prose and poetry in Telugu.

 Spiritual Discourses

 Sastry gave hundreds of scholarly & spiritual discourses on works of Kalidasa and Sankaracharya besides Valmiki Ramayanam and Vyasa Bhagavatham in his lifetime at Visakhapatnam for more than 3 decades between 1969 till his last days in 1995.
 He hosted the popular Sookti Muktavali on All India Radio in Visakhapatnam.
 The hundreds of scholarly discourses on works of Kalidasa, Sankaracharya besides Valmiki Ramayanam and Vyasa Bhagavatham in his lifetime still ring the air all over the country.
-His Sashtiaapdapoorthi was grandly celebrated in 1968 by the elite of Visakhapatnam.
+His Shashthipurti was grandly celebrated in 1968 by the elite of Visakhapatnam.